GernotMaier/RandomScripts/README.md

 # RandomScripts

-A collection of random scripts
+A collection of random scripts probably only useful to me